-The Racket run-time system is responsible for the implementation primitive datatypes such as numbers and strings, the evaluation and/or JIT compilation of Racket bytecode, the macro expansion and compilation of Racket from source to bytecode, the allocation and reclamation of memory used during evaluation, and the scheduling concurrent threads and parallel tasks.
+The Racket run-time system is responsible for the implementation of primitive datatypes such as numbers and strings, the evaluation and/or JIT compilation of Racket bytecode, the macro expansion and compilation of Racket from source to bytecode, the allocation and reclamation of memory used during evaluation, and the scheduling of concurrent threads and parallel tasks.

 Much of the language provided by racket/base is implemented in a more primitive dialect of Racket that is provided by the run-time system.
 Future versions of Racket are likely to move macro expansion, compilation, and many “primitive” functions into such Racket-implemented libraries, instead of having them built into the run-time system.

 The old name for Racket was “PLT Scheme,” and the core compiler and run-time system used to be called “MzScheme.”
 The old names are entrenched in Racket internals, to the point that most C bindings defined in this manual start with scheme_.
 In principle, they all should be renamed to start racket_.

 The normal Racket distribution includes ".rkt" sources for collection-based libraries.
 After modifying library files, run raco setup (see raco setup: Installation Management) to rebuild installed libraries.

 The normal Racket distribution does not include the C sources for Racket’s run-time system.
 To build Racket from scratch, download a source distribution from http://download.racket-lang.org; detailed build instructions are in the "README" file in the top-level "src" directory.
 You can also get the latest sources from the git repository at https://github.com/plt/racket, but beware that the repository is one step away from a normal source distribution, and it provides build modes that are more suitable for developing Racket itself; see "INSTALL.txt" in the git repository for more information.

 Before mixing any C code with Racket, first decide whether to use the 3m variant of Racket, the CGC variant of Racket, or both: